Selected Educational Outcomes

 - Students will derive discrete and continuous probability distributions and solve problems involving linear and non-linear optimization, expected values and probabilities for discrete and continuous random variables, and numerical methods.

-- Students will use mathematical software and modeling to solve problems in numerical analysis, operations research, and statistics.
+- Students will use mathematical software and modeling to solve problems in numerical analysis, operations research, differential equations, linear algebra, and statistics.

 - Students will communicate mathematical ideas and modeling and present them in class to the faculty.